-&lt;sup>3 See Haldane and McMahon (2018) on the need for innovation and experimentation in communication with the public.
+4. See Haldane and McMahon (2018) on the need for innovation and experimentation in communication with the public.
+A "layered" communications strategy aims to convey policy-relevant information at multiple levels of complexity, consistent with having diverse audiences with varying degrees of interest and expertise.

-Communication by multiple FOMC participants can foster confusion.
-There is a sense in which this "cacophony" problem has been getting worse.
-Kliesen et al. (2019) report that the frequency at which Reserve Bank Presidents speak has risen by about a third over the past decade, so that today there are roughly 60 days per year when more than one of them speaks.
-Some of this reflects the necessary clarification of differences in views-for example, when officials articulate the rationale for dissents-but we propose changes that could reduce noise and uncertainty created by the multiplicity of speakers.
+Communication by multiple FOMC participants can foster confusion.5 There is a sense in which this "cacophony" problem has been getting worse.
+Kliesen and others (2019) report that the frequency at which Reserve Bank Presidents speak has risen by about a third over the past decade, so that today there are roughly 60 days per year when more than one speaks.
+Some of this reflects the necessary clarification of differences in views-for example, when officials articulate the rationale for dissents- but we propose changes that could reduce noise and uncertainty created by the multiplicity of speakers.

-Despite its great benefits, no one should take central bank independence for granted.
-Consequently, it is in the collective interest of FOMC participants to encourage what Alan Blinder refers to as "group accountability."
-This means establishing practices and norms that make communications more effective.
-For example, one useful practice is to encourage each participant to explain the Committee's decision, supporting it when they agree, or explaining their dissent, when they do not.
-To foster a stronger group mindset, participants could shift to using the first person plural ("we," "our," and "us") when explaining consensus decisions, and first person singular ("I", "my" and "me") when dissenting.
+Despite its great benefits, no one should take central-bank independence for granted.
+Consequently, it is in the collective interest of FOMC participants to encourage what Alan Blinder refers to as "group accountability."6 This means establishing practices and norms that make communications more effective.
+For example, one useful practice is to encourage each participant to explain the Committee's decision, supporting it when they agree or explaining their dissent when they do not.
+To foster a stronger group mindset, we believe that participants could shift to using the first person plural ("we," "our," and "us") when explaining consensus decisions, and the first person singular ("I," "my," and "me") when describing dissents.

-We conclude from our interviews that it would be useful to focus public comments more on the rationale for recent decisions, on the prospect for key policy drivers-such as inflation and economic growth-and on the justification for dissent; and less on the likely future path of interest rates.
-Furthermore, in the absence of an explicit commitment to a future path for policy rates, communications should highlight uncertainty.
-As we discuss in detail, with the current federal funds rate target range at 2.25 to 2.50 percent, the FOMC has revealed that there is an even chance the policy rate will be between 1.0 and 4.2 percent by the end of 2021.
-Taking all of this into account, we see little purpose served in answering questions like "How many interest rate increases (or decreases) do you believe are appropriate over the next year?"
-Unless there is Committee agreement, so that the message is coordinated and consistent, having 19 people provide their own version of forward policy rate guidance regarding policy rates is unhelpful.
+We conclude from our interviews that it would be useful to focus public comments more on the rationale for recent decisions, on the prospect for key policy drivers-such as inflation and economic growth- and on the justification for dissent; and less on the likely future path of interest rates.7 Furthermore, in the absence of an explicit commitment to a future path for policy rates, communications should highlight uncertainty.
+As we discuss in detail, in June 2019, with the federal-funds-rate target range at 2.25 to 2.50 percent, the FOMC indicated that there is an even chance the policy rate will be between 1.0 and 4.2 percent by the end of 2021.8 Taking all of this into account, we see little purpose served in answering questions like, "How many interest-rate increases (or decreases) do you believe are appropriate over the coming year?"
+Unless there is Committee agreement, so that